regan-sarwas/npmap.js/API.md

 Create a GitHub layer and add it to a map.

-NOTE: This layer handler utilizes the GitHub API to pull data in.
+NOTE: This layer handler utilizes the [GitHub API](https://developer.github.com/v3/) to pull data in.
 This API is limited to 60 requests per hour, so GitHub layers should only be used in development maps.
-For production maps, you should setup a [GitHub Pages](http://pages.github.com/) site and utilize the CSV, GeoJSON, or KML layer handlers.
+If you want to use GitHub to host data for your production maps, you should setup a [GitHub Pages](http://pages.github.com/) site and utilize the [CSV](#csv), [GeoJSON](#geojson), or [KML](#kml) layer handlers.

 _Arguments_: